MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 Policies, including policy settings and who has access to them (scoped policies), and all advanced client settings are not migrated.
 Your options to configure these settings after your label migration include the following:

 - The Microsoft Purview compliance portal
-- [Office 365 Security & Compliance PowerShell](/powershell/exchange/office-365-scc/office-365-scc-powershell), which you must use to [configure advanced client settings](rms-client/clientv2-admin-guide-customizations.md#configuring-advanced-settings-for-the-client-via-powershell).
+- [Security & Compliance PowerShell](/powershell/exchange/office-365-scc/office-365-scc-powershell), which you must use to [configure advanced client settings](rms-client/clientv2-admin-guide-customizations.md#configuring-advanced-settings-for-the-client-via-powershell).

 > [!IMPORTANT]
 > Not all settings from a migrated label are supported by the Microsoft Purview compliance portal.
 Use the table in the [Label settings that are not supported in the Microsoft Purview compliance portal](#label-settings-that-are-not-supported-in-the-microsoft-365-compliance-center) section to help you identify these settings and the recommended course of action.